fleetdm/fleet/handbook/customers/README.md

 ### Within 30 days -- assess and absorb information
 * Being new to the company, you have fresh eyes.
 Document everything that seems odd to you (process, product).
 * Begin working on domain and product knowledge acquisition.
 Complete guides found at https://fleetdm.com/guides.
 * Be a prospect.
-Sign up for a sandbox trial.
+Sign up for a Fleet account and try [`fleetctl preview`](https://fleetdm.com/try-fleet/fleetctl-preview).
 What makes sense?
 What doesn't?
 Document.
 * Understand Fleet value drivers.
 Why do Fleet Community users want to give us money to upgrade to Premium?
 * Complete consensus training videos (see the "Description" field in the `#help-consensus-tool` slack channel.
 * Review [gong](https://gong.io) calls.